brendanxwhitaker/instantnll/instantnll/README.md

 Modify `model._hidden_to_tag()` so that it doesn't modify its argument.
 DONE.

 Shift `encoder_out` so that all values are between 0 and 2 (currently -1 to 1).
 DONE.
+REVERTED.

 Make `model` and `dataset_reader` cased.
 DONE.

 Write a good battery of tests for the `SimRel` module.
 DONE.

 # TODO

-Write tests for `CosineEncoder`.

 Change `class_avgs` from `List[torch.Tensor]` to `torch.Tensor`.